 Leadership 101: An Executive Team Workshop

 This two-day workshop is a tool for your leadership development.
-It is designed to help you create and accomplish your personal best, and to help you lead others to get extraordinary things done.
+It is designed to help leadership teams to create and accomplish their personal best, and to help them lead others to get extraordinary things done.

 Session 1: Introduction, Agreements, and Overview

 To begin the workshop, participants and the facilitator will spend the first part of the day getting to know each other.
 The facilitator will give an overview of the workshop, and review the agreements and expectations.
 Participants will also have an opportunity to identify their personal learning objectives.

 The workshop will start with a short video by Simon Sinek talking about the importance of trust on any corporate team.
 After the video, participants will engage in a guided discussion activity where they discuss the behaviors that leaders use to lead by example.

 Participants will complete a self-assessment to help them identify their leadership style as well as the style(s) to which it is harder for the leader to use.
 The debrief session from the self-assessment is important because there is a discussion about how our team members perceive us within our leadership style.